json-schema-org/json-schema-spec/jsonschema-core.md

 The value of `unevaluatedItems` MUST be a valid JSON Schema.

+This keyword applies to array instances by applying its subschema to the array's elements.

-The behavior of this keyword depends on the annotation results of adjacent keywords that apply to the instance location being validated.
-Specifically, the annotations from `prefixItems`, `items`, and `contains`, which can come from those keywords when they are adjacent to the `unevaluatedItems` keyword.
-Those three annotations, as well as `unevaluatedItems`, can also result from any and all adjacent [in-place applicator](#in-place) keywords.
-This includes but is not limited to the in-place applicators defined in this document.
+The behavior of this keyword depends on all adjacent keywords as well as keywords in successfully validated subschemas that apply to the same instance location by evaluating the instance's elements.
+This includes, but is not limited to, `prefixItems`, `items`, and `contains`, itself, and all [in-place applicators](#in-place) defined in this document.

-If no relevant annotations are present, the `unevaluatedItems` subschema MUST be applied to all locations in the array.
-If a boolean true value is present from any of the relevant annotations, `unevaluatedItems` MUST be ignored.
-Otherwise, the subschema MUST be applied to any index greater than the largest annotation value for `prefixItems`, which does not appear in any annotation value for `contains`.

-This means that `prefixItems`, `items`, `contains`, and all in-place applicators MUST be evaluated before this keyword can be evaluated.
-Authors of extension keywords MUST NOT define an in-place applicator that would need to be evaluated after this keyword.
+This keyword applies its subschema to any array elements which have not been deemed "evaluated" by other keywords per {#unevaluated}.
+Validation passes if the keyword's subschema validates against all applicable array elements.

 If the `unevaluatedItems` subschema is applied to any positions within the instance array, it produces an annotation result of boolean true, analogous to the behavior of `items`.

-This annotation affects the behavior of `unevaluatedItems` in parent schemas.
+The presence of this keyword affects the behavior of other `unevaluatedItems` keywords found earlier in the dynamic scope that apply to the same instance location.

 Omitting this keyword has the same assertion behavior as an empty schema.